 Prices include accommodation, meals, and tuition.
 They do not cover transportation.

 There are five single rooms in the retreat.
 You also have the option of being a 'day' participant which means being in charge of your own accommodation and breakfast (lunch and supper are included in the day rate), as well as your transport to the main house.

 We also offer a scholarship place (and reserve the right to offer partial scholarships).
-The deadline to apply for the scholarship is 31st October, in order to give participants time to crowdfund for travel if necessary.
+The deadline to apply for the scholarship has now passed, and we will notify applicants by the end of November.

 Earlybird prices are valid until 31st December.

 We want this retreat to be accessible to as many people as possible.
 If you would like to discuss a payment plan, or receive crowdfunding advice, then do get in touch.

 Residential single room: £850 (earlybird price until 31st December: £750)